civiform/docs/docs/contributor-guide/developer-guide/system-design/data-intake.md

 #### Preferred locale

-The applicant's preferred locale is stored in `ApplicantData` with [hard coded and and write logic](https://github.com/civiform/civiform/blob/main/server/app/controllers/applicant/ApplicantInformationController.java#L179) to support the applicant specifying it.
+The applicant's preferred locale is stored in `ApplicantData` with [hard coded read and write logic](https://github.com/civiform/civiform/blob/main/server/app/controllers/applicant/ApplicantInformationController.java#L179) to support the applicant specifying it.

 ## Account data